14th Regiment (New York State Militia): Formation and early history of the Regiment

 After the firing at Fort Sumter and President Abraham Lincoln's proclamation for volunteers to suppress the rebellion, the 14th volunteered themselves for a period of three years.
 Colonel A.M.
 Wood telegraphed Washington that his regiment was prepared, but New York Governor Edwin D. Morgan refused to send them (apparently for political motives).
 Colonel Wood then went to Washington and along with Congressman Moses F. Odell explained the situation and as a result, President Lincoln directly ordered the regiment into action.

 The regiment became a personal favorite of Lincoln.
 Whenever the President was in the area of the regiment, he would attempt to pay them a visit.
 He would ask for the 14th Brooklyn to act as his personal guards when in camp or near the battle field.
 Because of this attention by the President, the 14th Brooklyn was nicknamed "Lincoln's Pups" or "Lincoln's Pets", a name the regiment would later shed after the First Battle of Bull Run.
 President Lincoln gave a speech to them when the regiment mustered out in 1864, thanking them for their fine and honorable service to the United States.

 The 14th Brooklyn Regiment left New York on 18 May 1861 (except for Companies I and K, which joined it in July 1861), arriving in Washington, D. C. the next day.
-It was officially mustered into United States service by General Irwin McDowell on 23 May 1861 and initially served at and near Washington.
+It was officially mustered into United States service by General Irvin McDowell on 23 May 1861 and initially served at and near Washington.